christc4/web/sites/avsbq.org/how/rsi.md

 If you are for reasons unkown to use a laptop.. don't twist your wrist at the touchpad, move your entire forearm to control the cursor or gesture

 <img src=.pix/rsi1.avif>

+### What is the real solution?

+Stop typing.
+RSI is just your bodies natural response to you spending too much time on a keyboard.

+We all have a price to pay for doing what we love